-The following table presents at June 30, 2019, the total unpaid principal amount of assets held in JPMorgan Chase-sponsored private-label securitization entities, including those in which the Company has continuing involvement.
+The following table presents at June 30, 2020, the total unpaid principal amount of assets held in JPMorgan Chase-sponsored private-label securitization entities in which the Company has continuing involvement.
 The Company's continuing involvement includes holding senior interests or subordinated interests and derivative transactions.

-Principal amount outstanding JPMorgan Chase interest in securitized assets in nonconsolidated VIEs (C)(d)(e)
+Principal amount outstanding JPMorgan Chase interest in securitized assets in nonconsolidated VIEs ^{(c)(d)(e)}

-(in millions) securi d in nonconsolidated tization VIEs with uing involvement Financial instruments owned
+(in millions) secur ld in nonconsolidated itization VIEs with nuing involvement Financial ins struments owned

-Securitization-related (a)
+Securitization-related ^(a)

 Residential mortgage:

-Prime/Alt-A and option adjustable rate mortgages ("ARMs") \$ 16,527 \$ 180
+Prime/Alt-A and option adjustable rate mortgages ("ARMs") \$ 17,411 \$ 343

-Subprime 489 18
+Subprime 498 9

-Commercial and other (b) 75,716 592
+Commercial and other ^(b) 88,635 702

-Total \$ 92,732 \$ 790
+Total \$ 106,544 \$ 1,054

-(a) Excludes U.S. government agency securitizations and re-securitizations, which are not JPMorgan Chase-sponsored.
+(a) Excludes U.S. GSEs and government agency securitizations and re-securitizations, which are not JPMorgan Chase-sponsored.

-(b) Consists of securities backed by commercial loans (predominantly real estate) and non-mortgage-related consumer receivables purchased from third-parties. (c) Excludes the following: securities retained from loan sales to U.S. government agencies; interest rate and foreign exchange derivatives primarily used to manage interest rate and foreign exchange risks of securitization entities; senior and subordinated securities of \$215 million and \$77 million, respectively, which the Company purchased in connection with secondary market-making activities.
+(b) Consists of securities backed by commercial real estate loans and non-mortgage-related consumer receivables purchased from third-parties.

+(c) Excludes the following: securities retained from loan sales to U.S. GSEs and government agencies; interest rate and foreign exchange derivatives primarily used to manage interest rate and foreign exchange risks of securitization entities; senior and subordinated securities of \$163 million and \$16 million, respectively, which the Company purchased in connection with secondary market-making activities.